 The last step is the configuration of Interface and Connection Monitoring.
 The Interface and Connection Monitoring setup can be accessed via SAP Solution Manager Configuration (SOLMAN_SETUP).

-Configuration for Monitoring Template: Cloud (SAP HCI DS)
+Configuration for Monitoring Template: Cloud (SAP Cloud Integration DS)

 To access the Integration Monitoring setup please go to SAP Solution Manager Configuration (SOLMAN_SETUP) → Application Operations → Integration Monitoring → Interface and Connections.

 Navigate to the step 'Define Scope'.
-You can create a new scenario for the SAP CPI for DS monitoring or use an existing one.
-Make sure the on premise system for the SAP CPI for DS scenario and the Cloud Service created for SAP CPI for DS is part of the Interface and Connection Monitoring scenario.
+You can create a new scenario for the SAP Cloud Integration for DS monitoring or use an existing one.
+Make sure the on premise system for the SAP Cloud Integration for DS scenario and the Cloud Service created for SAP Cloud Integration for DS is part of the Interface and Connection Monitoring scenario.

 Create the Interface Channel: